senocular/senocular.github.com/articles/js_implementing_for_loops.md

 const forBody = () => console.log(currentScope.getVariableValue("i"))

 // Run the initialization for the loop setting the initial value of
 // the i variable to 0.
-For now this is happening in the loop's scope
-// and not for any specific loop iteration. forInit()
+forInit()

 // Perform the looping.